18-2-SKKU-OSS/2018-2-OSS-E5/machine_learning/ReadMe.md

 # 2. Logistic Regression
--In this part of the exercise, you will implement the cost and gradient for logistic regression.
+- In this part of the exercise, you will implement the cost and gradient for logistic regression.

 ### Part 1: Hypothesis Model
 - Before you start with the actual cost function, recall that the logistic regression hypothesis is defined as: